skatcat31/portfolio/README.md

-# Hangman
+# Application for Tailwind CSS Front End Developer by Robert Mennell

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.
+It uses TailWind CSS for styling, Jest and Testing Library for sane testing, and has featured designs done in Figma

 ## Development server